 When you spend some time making sure everything sits in its own frequency space before you record, your life will be much easier when it comes time to mix.

-Should you use fresh guitar strings and drum heads?
+3-Should you use fresh guitar strings and drum heads?

 Consider the sound you are going for.
 If it requires a break-in period then re-string and/or change drum heads a few days before recording so they have a chance to loosen up while you practice.
 If you want a duller, softer sound you may choose not to use fresh strings or heads.

 While on the subject of instruments, everything should be working properly and in good shape.
-Use good quality cables that are noise-free, fresh batteries in pickups and guitar pedals, etc. Check for and eliminate problems like buzzing from electrical grounding issues or noisy and/or intermittent cables, objects rattling in the room.
+Use quality cables that are noise-free, fresh batteries in pickups and guitar pedals, etc. Check for and eliminate problems like buzzing from electrical grounding issues or noisy and/or intermittent cables, or objects rattling in the room.

-Money can be tight and the thought of spending it on good quality cables, fresh drum heads, or having someone professionally set up your acoustic guitar to get rid of the fret buzz may seem like an unnecessary expense.
+Money can be tight and the thought of spending it on high quality cables, fresh drum heads, or having someone professionally set up your acoustic guitar to get rid of the fret buzz may seem like an unnecessary expense.
 However, it will be more expensive later when you end up paying for the studio engineer’s time to try and ‘fix it in the mix’.